Cennac2/minecraft_bedrock_hibernation/README.md

 3. Keep changes focused smaller, single-purpose PRs are easier to review
 4. Open a pull request describing what you changed and

+Or if you want to report a bug or request a feature then feel free to do so in the issues tab

 ## License

 This project is licensed under the [MIT License](LICENSE).